kshedden/case_studies/methods/factor-overview.md

 Suppose we have two vectors of variables and a collection of objects that are assessed with respect to all variables in both vectors.
-Canonical Correlatoin Analysis (CCA) aims to understand the relationships between the two variable vectors.
+Canonical Correlation Analysis (CCA) aims to understand the relationships between the two variable vectors.
 This goal differs from the goal of PCA, which could be used to understand the relationships within each vector of variables separately.